 - Many others.

 Proper medical care is essential to return to health after a truck accident and avoid exacerbating your injuries.
-In addition, seeking treatment is also important to protecting your legal rights.
+In addition, seeking treatment is also important in protecting your legal rights.
 When you file a claim for your injuries, the insurance company will meticulously review your medical records.

 If there’s a significant delay between the date of the crash and the date you visited a health care provider, the claims adjuster will contest the severity of your injuries.